 Thomasina Miers’ recipe for pea, chilli and prawn pasta

-ome recipes are so simple that you wonder how so few substances can integrate to such a dramatically good impact.
+Ome recipes are so simple that you wonder how so few substances can integrate to such a dramatically good impact.
 So is the case with this dish, in which the rich and silky butter peppered with chili and garlic coats the pasta and is given more flavor from the wilted rocket and sweet basil.
-The entire recipe takes so little time that it has come to be a firm favorite of mine.
+The entire recipe takes so little time that it has become a firm favorite of mine.

-If you have got children, begin with a sprinkle of mild pink chili and slowly develop their palates with more outstanding as they grow to be conversant in its taste.
+If you have children, begin with a sprinkle of mild pink chili and slowly develop their palates with more outstanding as they grow conversant in its taste.
 If you like warmness, dried chili will deliver extra oomph.

 Prep 15 min